destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 ### 🎤 Interview

-- How do you handle routes in your app?
+- How do you handle routing in your app?
-- How to pass and use params as part of url?
-- How to programmatically redirect to another route?
 - What are different types of history used for routing?

 ### 📝 Katas